PrairieLearn/PrairieLearn/docs/installingLocal.md

 # If editing code in `packages/`, you should also repeat either this command or `make build`.
 make deps

-# Run the PrairieLearn server.
+# Run the PrairieLearn server in development mode.
-make start
+make dev

-# now you can Ctrl-C and run "make start" again to restart PrairieLearn (after code edits, for example)
+# Or, build PrairieLearn and run it from the transpiled files.
-# or Ctrl-C to stop PL and Ctrl-D to exit the container
+make build && make start
 ```

 The path `/path/to/PrairieLearn` above should be replaced with the _absolute_ path to the PrairieLearn source on your computer.
 If you're in the root of the source directory already, you can substitute `%cd%` (on Windows cmd), `${PWD}` (on Windows PowerShell), or `$PWD` (Linux, MacOS, and WSL) for `/path/to/PrairieLearn`.